 On July 28, 2022, the U.S. House of Representatives introduced the first-ever legislation solely devoted to ending Parkinson’s disease (PD).
 This is a historic moment for the Parkinson’s community!

 The National Plan to End Parkinson’s Act will, for the first time, unite the federal government and private enterprises in a mission to prevent and cure Parkinson’s, alleviate financial and health burdens on American families, and ensure those living with the disease have access to the care they need.

 This bipartisan legislation is led by Representative Paul Tonko (D-NY) and Representative Gus Bilirakis (R-FL).
 The Parkinson’s community is thankful for their leadership.

 This bill will go through the traditional congressional process and will need to be voted on by the House.
 A Senate’s companion bill will be introduced in the coming weeks, because it is standard congressional procedure for both chambers of Congress to pass the bill before it can go to the President for signature.

 Why a national plan and why now?

 Parkinson’s is a disease that requires a national effort to cure and prevent.
-Parkinson’s costs the U.S. $52 billion every year, half of which is shouldered by the federal government, and that annual cost is expected to grow to $80 million by the year 2037.
+Parkinson’s costs the U.S. $52 billion every year, half of which is shouldered by the federal government, and that annual cost is expected to grow to $80 billion by the year 2037.